esrlabs/chipmunk/README.md

 // Get collection of available events import { IPCMessages } from 'logviewer.plugin.ipc';

-// To subscribe to event "HostState" developer just define reference to class
+// To emit to event "HostState" developer just create an instance of class "HostState".
-// "HostState" from collection of messages/events.
-Developer should not back to
-// documentation or remember all events - IDE will show list of all available
-// messages/events.
 PluginIPCService.send(new IPCMessages.HostState({
     state: IPCMessages.EHostState.ready,
     message: ''